What are myostatin inhibitors?

 Avoid overtraining.

-Use supplements as directed that inhibit myostatin (cocoa, dark chocolate, green tea, black tea, vitamin D, creatine).
+Use supplements that inhibit myostatin instead (dark chocolate, green tea, black tea, vitamin D, and creatine).

 Speak with your physician before beginning a new exercise routine or taking any supplements.

 Eleven adult male body builders experienced decreased visual acuity and were admitted to a clinic.
 All patients had injected a high dose (1 mg) of follistatin-344 subcutaneously into the abdomen.
-They were diagnosed with central serous chorioretinopathy (CSCR) which is an eye condition where fluid leaks under the retina at the back of the eye.
+They were diagnosed with central serous chorioretinopathy (CSCR), which is an eye condition where fluid leaks under the retina at the back of the eye.
 It was determined that this was due to follistatin.
-In the eight patients who had injected follistatin only once, symptoms improved and the fluid disappeared in an average of 2 months.
-The 3 patients with multiple follistatin injections developed recurrent CSCR.
+In the 8 patients who had injected follistatin only once, symptoms improved and the fluid disappeared in an average of 2 months.
+The 3 patients with multiple follistatin injections developed recurrent CSCR (from Dağ et al., 2020).

 Poisoned?
 Get expert help.